The Future of Global Governance

 - How have the various changes altered outcomes for the subjects of governance?

 - Who is the audience expected to confer legitimacy?
-Is this legitimacy related to the process of governance, or the outcome?
+Is this legitimacy related to the process of governance, or to the outcome?

 - How is the evolution of global governance related to the power, effectiveness, and legitimacy of institutions?